maxchuquimia/XcodeTweaks/ReadMe.md

 # XcodeTweaks

-Make Xcode instantly build again when it says “Build again to continue” - and other similar fixes that we shouldn't have to care about.
+A macOS app to make Xcode instantly build again when Xcode fails with an error that includes “Build again to continue” - and other similar fixes that we shouldn't have to care about.

 <img src="https://raw.githubusercontent.com/maxchuquimia/XcodeTweaks/master/Marketing/screenshot1.png" />